Dr. Zachary S. Davis

-Dr. Zachary S. Davis is a Senior Fellow at the Center for Global Security Research at Lawrence Livermore National Laboratory and a Research Professor at the Naval Postgraduate School in Monterey, California, where he teaches courses on counterproliferation.
+Zachary S. Davis is a Senior Fellow at the Center for Global Security Research at Lawrence Livermore National Laboratory.
 He has broad experience in intelligence and national security policy and has held senior positions in the executive and legislative branches of the U.S. government.
 His regional focus is South Asia.

-Davis began his career at the Congressional Research Service at the Library of Congress and has served with the State Department, Congressional committees, and the National Security Council.
-Davis was group leader for proliferation networks in LLNL’s Z Program and in 2007 he was Senior Advisor at the National Counter Proliferation Center, in the office of the Director of National Intelligence.
+Davis began his career at the Congressional Research Service at the Library of Congress and has served with the State Department, Congressional committees, and the White House, National Security Council.
+Davis was group leader for proliferation networks in LLNL’s Z Program, professor at the U.S. Naval Postgraduate School, and Senior Advisor at the National Counter Proliferation Center, in the office of the Director of National Intelligence.
 He is the author of numerous government studies and reports on technical and regional proliferation issues.
-He currently leads a project on the national security implications of advanced technologies, focusing on special operations forces.
+He currently leads a project on Strategic Latency, focused on the national security implications of advanced technologies.

 Books, Monographs and Chapters